oddbird/oddleventy/content/blog/2024/removing-mixins.md

 }
 ```

-(you can see this [style query demo](https://codepen.io/miriamsuzanne/pen/qBGXMPg?editors=1100) working in a Chromium browser)
+(You can see this [style query demo](https://codepen.io/miriamsuzanne/pen/qBGXMPg?editors=1100) working in a Chromium browser.)

 While that may be useful once supported everywhere,
 it has an even stronger 'nesting' requirement: